Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Experimental Results

 \subsection{Online RL and Discrete Control}

 We evaluate MINTO on a benchmark of $15$ Atari games \citep{bellemare2013arcade} recommended by \cite{graesser2022state}.
 These games are chosen for their diversity in human-normalized scores achieved by \ac{DQN} after training.
-All methods employ the standard \textbf{CNN} architecture introduced by \cite{mnih2015human}, and our experiments follow the evaluation protocol of \cite{machado2018revisiting}.
+All methods employ the standard \textbf{CNN} architecture introduced by \cite{mnih2015human}, and our experiments follow the evaluation protocol of \cite{machado2018revisiting} using the official Dopamine hyperparameters \citep{castro2018dopamine}.
 Additional implementation details and hyperparameters are provided in Appendix~\ref{appendix:online_rl_implementation_details}.

 We begin by evaluating the performance gains of MINTO over \ac{DQN} \citep{mnih2013playing} in terms of both sample efficiency and asymptotic performance.
 Our objective is to demonstrate that MINTO not only accelerates learning by incorporating fresher estimates from the online network but also achieves higher final performance.
 To capture both aspects in a single measure, we report the \ac{AUC} metric, alongside learning curves for MINTO and \ac{DQN}.
 To further assess the method’s effectiveness with more advanced architectures, we extend the comparison to the \textbf{IMPALA} architecture \citep{espeholt2018impala, castro2018dopamine}, evaluating the same metrics.
-In this setting, we additionally apply \textbf{\ac{LN}}, motivated by prior work showing its potential for improving learning stability and performance \citep{leesimba, nauman2024bigger}.
+In this setting, we additionally apply \textbf{\ac{LN}}, motivated by prior work showing its potential for improving learning stability and performance \citep{leesimba, nauman2024bigger, gallici2025simplifying, vincent2026bridging}.

 In Fig.~\ref{fig:minto_vs_dqn_main}, we observe a clear advantage of MINTO over \ac{DQN}.
-Specifically, MINTO achieves an improvement of approximately $18\%$ in AUC when using the vanilla CNN architecture, and about $24\%$ when employing IMPALA with \ac{LN}.
+Specifically, MINTO achieves an improvement of approximately $17\%$ in AUC when using the vanilla CNN architecture, and about $22\%$ when employing IMPALA with \ac{LN}.
 The performance curves in Fig.~\ref{fig:minto_vs_dqn_main} (\textbf{center} and \textbf{right}) further illustrate MINTO’s superior sample efficiency and higher asymptotic performance.
 These results suggest that incorporating more recent estimates from the online network accelerates learning while also improving final performance.